 Bala Full Movie Leaked Online On Tamilrockers To Download In HD Print!

-Ayushmann Khurrana's Bala has had its own share of controversies.
-Ever since the film's trailer hit the internet, the film is being called out for multiple reasons.
-Today, the film has released all over India and within a few hours of its release, the film gets leaked online on the notorious site, Tamilrockers.
-And the worst part is that the full movie has been leaked in a pretty good print, which might make many movie-goers ditch booking tickets for theatres and they might watch the film for free!
+Ayushmann Khurrana's Bala has had its share of controversies.
+Ever since the film's trailer hit the internet, the movie is being called out for multiple reasons.
+Today, the movie has released all over India and within a few hours of its release, the film got leaked online on the notorious site, Tamilrockers.
+And the worst part is that the full movie has been leaked in a pretty good print, which might make many moviegoers ditch booking tickets for theatres, and they might watch the film for free!

-Last time, Ayushmann Khurrana's Article 15 and Dream Girl also became the victim of piracy.
+Last time, Ayushmann Khurrana's Article 15 and Dream Girl also became a victim of piracy.
 But thankfully, the online leak didn't affect the business of the film.
-We gotta wait and watch if Bala will be suffered from online leak.
+We got to wait and watch if Bala will suffer because of the online leak.

 Aavishkar @aavishhkar